JoshuaKim1789/PV-API-JSON/README.md

    },
 </code></pre>

-The 'battery' JSON object provides information about battery storage:
+The `battery` JSON object provides information about battery storage:

-- **SOC (State of Charge)**: SOC represents the battery's state of charge in percent (%), and it is presented as a decimal integer, e.g., `90%`.
+- **SOC (State of Charge)**: `SOC` represents the battery's state of charge in percent (%), and it is presented as a decimal integer, e.g., `90%`.

-- **SOH (State of Health)**: SOH represents the battery's state of health in percent (%), and it is represented as a decimal integer, e.g., `100%`.
+- **SOH (State of Health)**: `SOH` represents the battery's state of health in percent (%), and it is represented as a decimal integer, e.g., `100%`.

-- **Voltage**: The 'voltage' attribute indicates the voltage of the battery in volts (V).
+- **Voltage**: The `voltage` attribute indicates the voltage of the battery in volts (V).
 It's a decimal number with one fraction, such as `48.3V`.

-- **Current**: The 'current' attribute signifies the current of the battery in amperes (A).
+- **Current**: The `current` attribute signifies the current of the battery in amperes (A).
 It's presented as a decimal number with one fraction, for instance, `5.4A`.

-- **Temperature**: The 'temperature' attribute provides details on the battery's temperature.
-It includes sub-objects for 'min,' 'mean,' and 'max,' which represent the minimum, mean, and maximum temperatures recorded by temperature sensors.
+- **Temperature**: The `temperature` attribute provides details on the battery's temperature.
+It includes sub-objects for `min`, `mean`, and `max`, which represent the minimum, mean, and maximum temperatures recorded by temperature sensors.
 Temperatures are measured in degrees Celsius (°C) as decimal numbers with one fraction, e.g., `33.6°C`.
-If a single temperature sensor is in use, the 'mean' value should be considered, with others as null.
+If a single temperature sensor is in use, the `mean` value should be considered, with others as null.

 - **State**: The 'state' attribute deciphers the state of the battery using a 16-bit code.